Genius Tricks to Quiet Your Home’s Annoying Squeaks and Creaks

 Make your bed frame less squeaky

 Noisy bed disturbing your sweet z’s?
 Remove the mattress and use a wrench to tighten any loose bed-frame bolts.
 If you still detect a squeak, line each slat of the bed frame with mismatched socks, old T-shirts, or other scrap materials before replacing the mattress.
 This will create a buffer between the mattress and frame and eliminate friction points.
-Try these tips for the best sleep ever.

 Put the sneak back in sneakers